developersCradle/java-programming-masterclass/Section 08/README.md

 	* When want add or remove lot of data, also good when sorting
 * Java has implemented LinkedList as double linked list
 	* References forward and backwards are stored
+* Exceptions should be processed in some manner

 TEE AUTO BOXING TUTORIALS